-Network charges are recognised on an unbilled basis based on an estimate of the usage of the distribution network.
+Network charges are recognised on an accruals basis with the unbilled charges being based on an estimate of the usage of the distribution network.

 Electricity purchases are calculated on an accrual basis, recognising the amount of electricity consumed from the National Electricity Market (NEM) multiplied by the relevant pool prices.